ai4os/ai4-ansible/README.md

 ```

 ### Ansible configuration
 The ssh public key of the Ansible master must be added to every node it manages.

 Example: copy `.ssh/id_rsa.pub` from Ansible master to `.ssh/authorized_keys` on each Ansible slave.

----

-## Use guide

-### IFCA admin

-- Follow `tutorials/new_site_ifca_admin.md` to create the ZIP file with required certificates for the new site.

-### New site admin

-- Follow `tutorials/new_site_guest_initial.md` to create the OpenStack new site.
-- Follow `tutorials/new_site_guest_config.md` to join the federated cluster with the new site.